faraz9993/All_EIC_DevOps_Training/Day_32_Task.md

 # Day 32:
-### In this task, I have setted up an ECS cluster, defining task definitions, creating services and ensuring proper networking and security configurations using VPC, subnets, security groups and IAM roles.
+### In this task, I have configured an ECS cluster, defining task definitions, creating services and ensuring proper networking and security configurations using VPC, subnets and security groups using terraform.
 ### Below is my tree structure for all the files.:

 ```